 If this paraphrase strategy works for vacuums, it ought to work for the more prosaic case of holes.
 Can a materialist believe that there are holes in his Swiss cheese?
 The holes are where the matter is not.
 So to admit the existence of holes is to admit the existence of immaterial objects!

 One response is to paraphrase ‘There is a hole in the cheese’ as ‘The cheese holes’ or, to be a bit easier on the ear, as ‘The cheese is perforated’.
-What appeared to be an existential claim has metamorphosized into a comment on the shape of the cheese.
+What appeared to be a wild existential claim has been domesticated into a comment on the shape of the cheese.

 But how are we to distinguish between the cheese having two holes as opposed to one?
 (Lewis and Lewis 1983, 4) Well, some cheese is singly perforated, some cheese is doubly-perforated, yet other cheese is n-perforated where n equals the number of holes in the cheese.

 Whoa!
 We must be careful not to define ‘n-perforation’ in terms of holes; that would re-introduce the holes we set out to avoid.